um-acs/acs_docs/docs/pegasus/env/1-intro.rst

    therefore slower-access.
 Using /nethome while running jobs degrades the performance of the entire system and the IDSC account responsible may be suspended.
 -  **Include your projectID in your job submissions.** Access to IDSC Advanced Computing resources is managed on a project basis.
 This allows us to better support interaction between teams (including data sharing) at the University of Miami regardless of group, school, or campus.
 Any University of Miami faculty member or Principal Investigator (PI) can request a new project.
 All members of a project share that project’s resource allocations.
-More on :ref:`Projects here <projects>`.
+More on `Projects here <https://acs-docs.readthedocs.io/pegasus/env/3-projects.html#projects>`__.

-:ref:`Connecting to Pegasus <ssh>`: To access the Pegasus supercomputer, open a secure shell (SSH) connection to ``pegasus.ccs.miami.edu`` and log in with your active IDSC account.
+`Connecting to Pegasus <https://acs-docs.readthedocs.io/services/1-access.html#ssh>`__: To access the Pegasus supercomputer, open a secure shell (SSH) connection to ``pegasus.ccs.miami.edu`` and log in with your active IDSC account.
 Once authenticated, you should see the Pegasus welcome message – ***which